-Pre-planning can be simple and affordable, and give family peace of mind for when the time comes.
-Be aware that whomever signs the funeral contract with the funeral home is considered legally responsible for payment of the funeral bill.
+Pre-planning can be simple and affordable and give the family peace of mind for when the time comes.
+Be aware that whoever signs the funeral contract with the funeral home is considered legally responsible for the payment of the funeral bill.

 Can I Pre-plan a Funeral or Cremation in Nova Scotia?

-As mentioned above, pre-planning and pre-paying for funeral arrangements is becoming a more popular option as more seniors aim to unburden their loved ones at their time of passing.
-This can generally be done in installments or in a lump sum payment, and funeral homes who offer a preplanning service must have licensed, pre-need qualified staff.
-The funds are usually held in trust which cannot be accessed until a copy of the statement of death is issued.
+As mentioned above, pre-planning and pre-paying for funeral arrangements are becoming a more popular option as more seniors aim to unburden their loved ones at their time of passing.
+This can generally be done in installments or in a lump sum payment, and funeral homes that offer a preplanning service must have licensed, pre-need qualified staff.
+The funds are usually held in trust, which cannot be accessed until a copy of the statement of death is issued.